Aaronius/penpal/README.md

 ## Errors

 Penpal will throw (or reject promises with) errors in certain situations.
 Each error will have a `code` property which may be used for programmatic decisioning (e.g., do something if the error was due to a connection timing out) along with a `message` describing the problem.
-Errors with the following codes may be thrown:
+Errors may be thrown with the following codes:

+* `Penpal.ERR_CONNECTION_DESTROYED`
+  * `connection.promise` will be rejected with this error if the connection is destroyed (by calling `connection.destroy()`) while Penpal is attempting to establish the connection.
-* `Penpal.ERR_CONNECTION_DESTROYED` - Thrown when calling a method or responding to a method call and the connection was previously destroyed.
-It will also be thrown when a connection is destroyed while attempting to connect.
+  * This error will be thrown when attempting to call a method on `child` or `parent` objects and the connection was previously destroyed.
+* `Penpal.ERR_CONNECTION_TIMEOUT`
-* `Penpal.ERR_CONNECTION_TIMEOUT` - Thrown after the `timeout` duration has elapsed and a connection has not been established.
+  * `connection.promise` will be rejected with this error after the `timeout` duration has elapsed and a connection has not been established.
+* `Penpal.ERR_NOT_IN_IFRAME`
-* `Penpal.ERR_NOT_IN_IFRAME` - Thrown when attempting to call `Penpal.connectToParent()` from outside of an iframe context.
+  * This error will be thrown when attempting to call `Penpal.connectToParent()` from outside of an iframe context.

 ## Supported Browsers